epbarger/epbarger.github.io/_posts/2021-12-31-endless-archery-3-years.md

 - _Downloads_ - 72,084 (More on this below!)
 - _Gross Revenue_ - About $5,000

 You might take a look at the downloads figure and note that it doesn't match up with the revenue number.
 If 72,084 people had paid me $2 I'd have been extremely pleased!
 However the high downloads were achieved by temporarily making the game free for periods of time.
 Twice a year I made the game free for about a week.
-This drummed up lots of downloads, and builds activity on the leaderboards.
-It's also a good time to connect with players, as paid games going free are usually posted on Reddit and other websites, where I can drop in and read comments.
+This generates lots of downloads, and builds activity on the leaderboards.
+It's also a good time to connect with players, as paid games going free are usually posted on websites where I can drop in to read and answer comments.
 I also suspect the higher downloads helps the app's ranking in the App Store - usually I see a period of higher sales after making the game temporarily free.
 So this strategy has seemed to be a win-win!

 ## So Far, So Good

 I'm extremely thankful that overall the reception to Endless Archery was and continues to be positive!
-I was worried pre-release that such a simple game wouldn't appeal to anyone, but Endless Archery does seem to have attracted a niche of players.
+I was worried pre-release that such a simple game wouldn't appeal to many, but Endless Archery does seem to have attracted a niche of players.

 Want to try the game?
 You can [view Endless Archery on the App Store here](https://apps.apple.com/us/app/endless-archery/id1390437916).
-If you would like a free promo code, feel free to shoot me an email!
+If you would like a free download code, feel free to shoot me an email!